 Cover: Katherine Ashley vaccinating a cow in a makeshift crush in the Takeo province, Cambodia.
-Photo: Department of Animal Health and Production, Cambodia
+Photo: Department of Animal Health and Production, Cambodia a & The Provincial Government of West Java airy workshop participants to allholder Dairy Farm Bar ENGAGING

 Inside cover: Zita Ritchie, centre, with regional dairy advisors in Lembang, Indonesia, where she was helping to build the capacity of the West Java dairy industry.
 Photo: John Moran